kareiku/java-modules/README.md

 # Reusables

-A set of modules than can allegedly be reused in any project where they correcly fit.
+A set of modules that can allegedly be reused in any project where they correcly fit.